LittleFish-Coder/youtube-downloader/README.md

 ```bash
 pip install -r requirements.txt
 ```
-or use pip3 depending on your system.
+Or use pip3 depending on your system.
 ```bash
 pip3 install -r requirements.txt
 ```